 At the end of each reporting period, the Group assesses whether there is objective evidence that a financial instrument has been impaired.
 In the case of available-for-sale financial instruments, a significant or prolonged decline in the value of the instrument is considered to determine whether an impairment has arisen.
-Impairment losses are recognised in the statement of comprehensive income.
+Impairment losses are recognised in profit or loss.